 The other major change in the new requirements is that you absolutely must start the process in your own country, not after arriving in Mexico.
 Prior to late 2012, it was possible to enter the country on a 180-day tourist visa and then take your sweet time applying for residency.
 Now, if you haven’t planned ahead, you must return to the U.S. before applying.

 You must apply in person after filling out forms, which means driving or flying to a Mexican consulate or embassy.
-The previous link displays a list of them around the world, arranged alphabetically by city (Albuquerque to Yuma).
-Some of them have a list of documents you must bring and others will e-mail it.
+The previous link displays a list of consulates embassies, arranged alphabetically by city (Albuquerque to New York).
+Some of them have a list of documents you must bring and others will email it.
 Then bring anything else you can think of that might not be on there.
-You should probably plan on staying for several weekdays in case another document or two is requested—more common than not.
+You should probably plan on staying for several weekdays in case another document or two is requested — more common than not.
 We ended up having to come back because they wanted a copy of our marriage license as well as an original birth certificate for our daughter.
 They also wanted 12 months of bank statements, notarized by the bank.
 If you’re doing all your banking electronically now, they may not even store that many months where you log in, so you have to visit the bank and get printouts or plan ahead and start printing them yourself.

 Obviously, it behooves you to have as much money flowing through there as possible if you’re self-employed.
 If you receive a salary from a company and you’ll continue to receive that salary, you will need to print out or copy months of pay stubs.
 Oddly, tax returns don’t seem to matter.